ViswanathRavindran/Vishy-Udacity-AML/Capstone Project/Readme.md

 https://www.kaggle.com/c/whale-categorization-playground/leaderboard

-The accuracy function that is used to calculate the accuracy is I have indicated in the project proposal document that I would be trying to exceed the base sample submission score as indicated 0.32786
+The accuracy function that is used to calculate the accuracy is I have indicated in the project proposal document that I would be trying to exceed the base sample submission score of 0.32786